dbd-challenge/dbdc3/docs/getting_started.md

 By following the steps below, you can train a simple dialogue breakdown detector and evaluate its performance.
 This example uses IRIS dataset in the [development data](datasets).

-1. Download the [baseline program](https://dbd-challenge.github.io/dbdc3/) and the [evaluation script](https://dbd-challenge.github.io/dbdc3/).
+1. Download the [baseline program](https://github.com/dbd-challenge/dbdc3/tree/master/prog/crf_baseline) and the [evaluation script](https://github.com/dbd-challenge/dbdc3/tree/master/prog/eval).
-2. Place the `eval.py` in `eval_script.zip` in the same directory as the baseline program.
+2. Place the `eval.py` in the same directory as the baseline program.
 3. Split 100 json files of IRIS_100 into two sets of 50 files each and place them under `baseline/train/` and `baseline/test/`.
    Here, we sorted the json files alphabetically and put the initial 50 files (from 1407219916log.json to 1408219169log.json) under `train` and the remaining 50 files (from iris_00014.log.json to iris_00105.log.json) to `test`.